 You will need to contact your doctor as soon as possible.
 Also, make sure you are checking your blood sugar to keep track of how it may be working for you.

 - If your pill looks different, call your pharmacy.
-Wait, wasn’t that pill supposed to orange and oval shaped?
+Wait, wasn’t that pill supposed to be orange and oval shaped?
 If you ask yourself a question like this when you open a new bottle, do not take the pill, do not pass go, and do not collect $200.
 Call the pharmacy and let them know your pill looks different.
 There may be a perfectly good explanation, like they switched suppliers and the new company has a different pill.
 It is better to be safe than sorry!

 I hope you guys know what errors to avoid after reading this.